Efficient Evaluation of LLM Performance with Statistical Guarantees: Introduction

 \textbf{Our contributions}\;\;\; In this paper, we introduce \textit{Factorized Active Querying} (FAQ), an efficient LLM evaluation method that can produce CIs of comparable width, using $5 \times$ fewer queries and little to no additional computational costs, than competitive baselines (including uniform sampling), while maintaining frequentist coverage.
-FAQ has three components: \begin{enumerate}[noitemsep, itemsep=0pt, topsep=0pt, parsep=0pt, partopsep=0pt, label=(\alph*)] \item A \underline{Bayesian factor model} that extracts information from partially-observed historical data. \item A \underline{hybrid sampling policy} combining variance reduction and active learning. \item A coverage-preserving finite-population extension of active inference \citep{zrnic2024active}, which we call \underline{Proactive Active Inference (PAI)}.
-Unlike active inference, PAI directly selects the next question to query in a data-adaptive manner, rather than rigidly proceeding according to a fixed ordering and only making label/skip decisions.\footnote{While we focus on finite-bank benchmarking, PAI is a general coverage-preserving framework for adaptive querying over finite populations: we will explore its broader potential in future work.} \end{enumerate} We evaluate FAQ on two benchmark suites under varying historical-data missingness and quantify the additional gains attributable to PAI.
-We release our compiled and curated datasets (with $4.4$K+ models and $21.5$K+ questions) to support reproducible benchmarking and future research.
-Datasets and code are available at \url{https://github.com/skbwu/efficiently-evaluating-llms}.
+FAQ has three components (see Figure \ref{fig:methods} for a full schematic): \begin{enumerate}[noitemsep, itemsep=0pt, topsep=0pt, parsep=0pt, partopsep=0pt, label=(\alph*)] \item A \underline{Bayesian factor model} that extracts information from partially-observed historical data. \item A \underline{hybrid sampling policy} combining variance reduction and active learning. \item A coverage-preserving finite-population extension of active inference \citep{zrnic2024active}, which we call \underline{Pro-Active Inference (PAI)}.
+Unlike active inference, PAI directly selects the next question to query in a data-adaptive manner, rather than rigidly proceeding according to a fixed ordering and only making label/skip decisions. \end{enumerate} FAQ is designed for repeated evaluation settings, where organizations must compare many candidate or deployed model variants on massive fixed benchmark suites.
+One group of intended users would be frontier labs monitoring checkpoints (e.g, fine-tunes, distillations, and/or quantized variants).
+However, a much larger set of organizations whom FAQ is designed for are those performing evaluations who might not be the same ones conducting large-scale pre/post-training.
+Examples include domain-specific teams (e.g., legal, medical, or scientific organizations), benchmark creators and leaderboard services, and safety/governance teams evaluating many candidate models via paid APIs.
+In such settings, repeated model evaluation itself can be a meaningful bottleneck in cost (e.g., one evaluation of HELM can cost \$9,337 in API credits, see \citep{li2024active}), latency, and throughput, especially when tasks require multi-turn interactions, simulation/tool use, long-context reasoning, and/or expensive expert verification (e.g., doctors or lawyers).

+We evaluate FAQ on two benchmark suites under varying historical-data missingness and quantify the additional gains attributable to PAI.
+We release our compiled and curated datasets (with $4.4$K+ models and $21.5$K+ questions); datasets and code are available at \url{https://github.com/skbwu/efficiently-evaluating-llms}.